 - Click Edit for the Axis Labels.

-- Click OK to close the Select Data Source window
+- Click OK to close the Select Data Source dialog box

 That’s it.
 You now have a Step Chart without needing to change your data.

 Over time there will be new data to add to the Step Chart.
-Whilst it is not difficult to update it manually, it would be better if it were completely dynamic.
+While it is not difficult to update it manually, it would be better if it were completely dynamic.

-Turn the data into an Excel Table by selecting the data and clicking Home -> Format As Table (Shortcut: Ctrl + T).
+Turn the data into an Excel Table by selecting the data and clicking Insert > Table (Shortcut: Ctrl + T).

 The Create Table window will open, check the My table has headers setting is correct, then click OK.

 The New Name window will open.
-Create each of the named ranges shown below, clicking OK after each.
+Create each of the named ranges shown below.

 Named Range 1